95anantsingh/nyu-greene-hpc/_sources/Greene_Overview.md.txt

 ## Network

 - **Infiniband Network** : for MPI and file system access.
-- **Management Network** : Ethernet 25Gbit  used by admins for node provisioning
+- **Management Network** : Ethernet 25Gbit  used by admins for node provisioning.
-- **Out-of-band Network** : Ethernet 1Gbit used by admins
+- **Out-of-band Network** : Ethernet 1Gbit used by admins.
 - **External Network** : All cluster 'edge' nodes, such as login nodes, admin nodes, and Data Transfer Nodes, are connected to the NYU High-Speed Research Network (HSRN).